E-commerce Platform

 Participant 05: 70-years-old, retired professor, Europe

-Team created more than 20 questions.
-But for the privacy reasons, I will focus on the overall experience (UX) and difficulty during the process.
+The team created more than 20 questions.
+But for privacy reasons, I will focus on the overall experience (UX) and difficulty during the process.

 Testing Insights

-The designs help them navigate more easily and confident
+• The designs help them navigate more easily and confidently

-The possibility to change shopping mode, address, payments during the process was important to all shoppers
+• The possibility to change shopping mode, address, and payments during the process was important to all shoppers

 Revision on 3 Screens

 Revision was implemented on 3 screens.
 The Address selection was the one that didn’t have a specific indication about the default address.
-Same rule was applied to the store selection.
+The same rule was applied to the store selection.

-Revision 01:Shoppers didn’t know what is the selected address.
-The radio buttons are added with as the indicator.
+Revision 01:Shoppers didn’t know what the selected address was.
+The radio buttons are added as the indicator.

 Revision 02: Same pattern - shop selection.
-The main store is selected and the radio button is turn on.
+The main store is selected, and the radio button is turned on.

 FINAL